 Titlewill be seen on the list which describes or names the password.
 In this case, we will store our Facebook password.

-Usernameis the username which is realated with the account and password.
+Usernameis the username that is related to the account and password.
 In this case, we will use

 ismailas a username.

-Passwordto store password.
-We can click to the eye icon in order to see the password in clear text.
+Passwordto store passwords.
+We can click to the eye icon in order to see the password in cleartext.